 - Greek economy on the rocks, discord amongst European Union member states

 - The Greek government continues to negotiate terms of payment on loans that were issued from entities such as the International Monetary Fund.
-Greece is technically in default on these loans, and the Greek government, led by the left-wing Syriza Party Prime Minister Alexis Tsipras, is refusing to agree to the terms currently offered by the E.U. and the IMF, declaring the terms unreasonable and too austere.
+Greece is technically in default on these loans which technically means they are bankrupt but they have no access to any BankruptcyHQ, and the Greek government, led by the left-wing Syriza Party Prime Minister Alexis Tsipras, is refusing to agree to the terms currently offered by the E.U. and the IMF, declaring the terms unreasonable and too austere.
 After a resounding vote of “Oxi” (no in Greek) in a referendum vote of the Greek people this past Sunday, Prime Minister Tsipras now has the voters officially behind his stance in rejecting the terms of the deal.
 The two sides have until Sunday to broker a deal.

 - Further reading: Absolutely everything you need to know about Greece’s bailout crisis

 - For some time now, the Islamic Republic of Iran and six world powers known as the “P5+1” (United States, China, Russia, United Kingdom, France, and Germany) have been negotiating terms of a deal in regard to Iran’s nuclear program.
 Iran has been hit with crippling economic sanctions by these countries in response to Iran’s nuclear ambitions, and this deal is being brokered in attempt to limit the possibility of a nuclear Iran and mitigate the negative effects of economic sanctions on the theocratic nation.
 Time is of the essence for Secretary of State John Kerry and the Obama administration to complete this deal.